brefphp/bref/docs/environment/database-planetscale.md

 serverless deploy --stage=prod
 ```

-We want each "stage" of our application to connect to a different PlanetScale branch.
-We can achieve that in `serverless.yml` via [stage parameters](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters):
+You want each "stage" of our application to connect to a different PlanetScale branch.
+You can achieve that in `serverless.yml` via [stage parameters](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters):

 ```yaml
 provider: